Morocco

 people smiling at the camera

 In June 2021, WFD signed a Memorandum of Understanding (MoU) for a new five-year partnership agreement with the Morocco House of Representatives.
 The MoU provides the framework for continuing the collaboration between the two institutions and building on accomplishments from previous programmes.
-In December 2021, WFD held a hybrid meeting with the new speaker of the Upper House to discuss the key achievements between the two institutions and next steps.

 Our programmes